jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

       def test_making_a_dictionary(self):
           self.assertEqual(dict(), {})

 the test passes.
-These are two ways to make an empty dictionary_
+These are two ways to make an empty :ref:`dictionary<what is a dictionary?>`

 * ``dict()``
 * curly braces - ``{}``